vignesh2514/Tostify/README.md

-How to Use??
+# How to Use??

  Sammae Easyy!!!!!

- For Short Time
+ # For Short Time

  use     Ding.s(this,"hello")

- For Long time
+ # For Long time

  use     Ding.l(this,"hello")

+ Ooooo la laaaaa!